Visitation at Columbia Work Camp.

 Quick Facts

-• Do not visit until the inmate notifies you that your visitation application has been approved.
+• Do not visit until your visitation application has been approved by the inmate or the facility.

-• Visitors aged 12 and older must complete a visitation application; only one application form is permitted per person.
+• Persons 12 years old and older must complete the visitation application; only one application form is allowed per person.

-• Visitors 16 years or older must present a valid photo ID to enter the visiting area.
+• Visitors 16 years of age or older must present a valid photo ID to enter the visiting area.

 Visitation Guides